Mars: Early modern observations

-In 1609 Johannes Kepler published a 10 year study of Martian orbit, using the diurnal parallax of Mars, measured by Tycho Brahe, to make a preliminary calculation of the relative distance to the planet.
+In 1609 Johannes Kepler published a 10-year study of Martian orbit, using the diurnal parallax of Mars, measured by Tycho Brahe, to make a preliminary calculation of the relative distance to the planet.
 From Brahe's observations of Mars, Kepler deduced that the planet orbited the Sun not in a circle, but in an ellipse.
 Moreover, Kepler showed that Mars sped up as it approached the Sun and slowed down as it moved farther away, in a manner that later physicists would explain as a consequence of the conservation of angular momentum.

-First drawn record of Martian features (Manuscript K), by Christiaan Huygens, observed on the 28th of November 1659.
+First drawn record of Martian features (Manuscript K), by Christiaan Huygens, observed on 28 November 1659.
 The feature is probably Syrtis Major Planum.
 Huygens calculated from the moving of the features the rotation of Mars.

 In 1610 the first use of a telescope for astronomical observation, including Mars, was performed by Italian astronomer Galileo Galilei.
 With the telescope the diurnal parallax of Mars was again measured in an effort to determine the Sun-Earth distance.
 This was first performed by Giovanni Domenico Cassini in 1672.
 The early parallax measurements were hampered by the quality of the instruments.
 The only occultation of Mars by Venus observed was that of 13 October 1590, seen by Michael Maestlin at Heidelberg.